wbreza/azd-azure-mcp/README.md

 MCP extensions can be hosted on official `azd` extension source or can reside in a custom extension source hosted in a local file or publicly accessible HTTPS endpoint.

-## Design Tradeoffs: Dynamic Extensions vs. Monolithic Server

-This project uses a **dynamic extension model**: the root `mcp.azure` server discovers, installs, and starts provider MCP extensions on demand.
-This is in contrast to a **monolithic model** where all MCP tools are coded, shipped, and loaded in the root server.

-**Dynamic Extension Model (current):**

-- Extensions are developed, shipped, and updated independently.
-- New tools/extensions require no changes to the root server.
-- Only required extensions are loaded, reducing resource usage and startup time.
-- Enables teams to use any language or tech stack.
-- Slightly higher first-use latency due to extra roundtrips: discovery, possible install, and server startup before the first tool/command call.
-Subsequent calls are fast due to caching.
-- Keeps the tool surface minimal and relevant for LLMs/agents, reducing the risk of tool bloat, confusion, or delay during initial tool selection.

-**Monolithic Model (all tools in root):**

-- All tools are always available, with no install/start delay.
-- Simpler architecture, but all tools must be coded in the root server's language.
-- Any update or new tool requires a full root server release.
-- Larger binary and higher resource usage.
-- May expose a large number of tools at once, which could bloat/confuse/delay LLMs or agents during initial tool selection, especially as the number of tools grows.

-This dynamic approach maximizes flexibility, scalability, and team autonomy, at the cost of slightly increased complexity and first-use latency, while also helping LLMs/agents focus on a relevant, manageable set of tools.

 ## Architecture & Flow (Sequence Diagram)

 The following sequence diagram illustrates the dynamic, on-demand nature of extension management and call dispatching: